 Seen in this light, work is not just a way to earn some money.
 Our work has, or should have, innate value.
 Our work – our vocation, no matter what we do and whether it is paid work or not -- is to be performed with care and attention, and it must be honored and treated with respect.
 Workers, each one of us, deserve to be treated with fairness and dignity on the job.

 Work is so central to our lives that the United Nations’ Universal Declaration of Human Rights (adopted in 1948) states “Everyone has the right to work and to protection against unemployment.”
 The right to work, to a job, is a fundamental human right.

 Despite the importance of work to our economic well being, mental health, and even spiritual lives, millions of people in the US are without jobs.
-Unemployment is common even in good economic times but now, during this economic downturn, things are even worse.
-Today about one in five workers is either officially unemployed, unofficially unemployed (“unofficial” because they have stopped actively looking for work), or working part time when they want full time jobs.
-One in five people.
-That’s the average.
+Unemployment is common even in good economic times and is much more prevalent during an economic downturn.
+Since the Great Recession of 2007-2009 the official unemployment rate has fallen.
+But millions of people are still jobless.
 Among people of color and young workers unemployment is even more common.
 Moreover, researchers find that when workers who are laid off during a recession eventually do return to work, they take significant cuts in pay.
 Even 15 to 20 years later, they still make significantly less than their peers who had not been laid off.
 Meanwhile those who do still have a job worry that they may lose it.
 We all lack economic security.
-The chronic problem of unemployment, a problem that gets much worse during severe downturns but has become a chronic condition in the U.S. and around the world -- reveals a fundamental flaw in our economic system.
+The chronic problem of unemployment -- a problem that gets much worse during severe downturns but has become a chronic condition in the U.S. and around the world -- reveals a fundamental flaw in our economic system.
 The "market" does not provide enough jobs for everyone who wants and needs one.